berserkware/waffleweb/README.md

 # Waffle-Web
-Django + Flask but without the stuff you don't need
+Django + Flask but without the stuff you don't need.